 Their host caught Hogben, under cover of flickering torchlight, tipping peas from his saucer—where from the corner of her eye Aimee had watched him herd them—into his mouth.

-Hogben swallowed and flapped a hand, making to answer, but Mossbunker lifted his own, letting a knee slide uncrossed.
+Hogben swallowed and flapped a hand, making to answer, but Mossbunker lifted his own, and let a knee slide uncrossed.
 A moment later, on the heels of a tinny something—buzz or bell—from under the table, came another arcing of the lamps.

 “Hogben, the matter at hand concerns an affair of yours.
 I gather this.
 You will have to explain.
 Mrs. Bard.”